 The CNAME will make sure that you can be found at www.yourdomain.co.uk

-Self managing emails - for experts only:Please note, changing the MX records below will change where your emails are being sent to.
+Self-managing emails - for experts only:Please note, that changing the MX records below will change where your emails are being sent to.
 If you are hosting the email accounts with your current/existing provider, you should not change the MX records.